jampp/geeks/_src/_posts/2018-01-04-importance-of-serving-ads.markdown

 Once again we see how the CPA is at maximum levels when the caps are at their minimum.
 Note how in this case we have a different functional relationship between CPA and cap level, compared to the previous figure.
 The same goes with the revenue decrease.

 The question now remains: where do we set the optimal frequency cap, given these two metrics?
 This is a broad question which is more dependant on how the company values them.
-For our case, we decided to value both in equal ways.
+For our case, we decided to value both equally.
 We think this is both advantageous for us and our clients.

 Given this multi-objective optimization setting, we scalarized the values in a single functional form.
 Valuing both equally means setting the same weights for both.
 Thus we find the optimal frequency cap level \\(f \in F\\) by choosing: